 Random letters are capitalized throughout the track titles spell out the album title – heart theory.
 And it reminds me of Taylor Swift’s secret messages in her lyric booklets of the physical copy of the CD that we all had to transcribe to see what it said.

-Another great quarantine record has been bestowed upon us.
+Another great quarantine record is bestowed upon us.
 Lindsay wrote the album in order of what she was going through at the time.
 Before Nashville shut down due to COVID-19, they just finished the band tracking.
 And she finished her vocals and guitar solos in her home.

 Favorite Line: “I ain’t looking for a rebound / I’m just tryin’ to do me now / Oh and honestly I’m trying to learn to live this life without ya”